surmwill/recycler_unity/README.md

   |- Entry 2 (<strong>VerticalLayoutGroup</strong> with <i>controlChildHeight</i> checked, and a <strong>ContentSizeFitter</strong>)
   |- Entry 3 (<strong>VerticalLayoutGroup</strong> with <i>controlChildHeight</i> checked, and a <strong>ContentSizeFitter</strong>)
 </pre>

+Long Explanation:

+The root of all of entries is a `VerticalLayoutGroup` with a `ContentSizeFitter`.
+Every time an entry is added, removed, or resized we need to trigger a recalculation of the size of the entire list.
+This beckons problems.

+1.)
+Performance problems: `VerticalLayoutGroup` size recalculations propagate.
+If a child entry also has a `VerticalLayoutGroup` then it recalculates its size (going down its subtree) and reports that back to the root.
+Likely our entries don't change size that often and this is wasted recalculation.
+Instead, except during explicitly defined times (binding, manual size recalculation calls), we disable all `LayoutGroups` of all the children.
+This cuts the propagation.

+Importantly, we still allow things to be auto-sized by enabling these components during binding and manual size recalculation calls: we enable any `LayoutGroups` and `ContentSizeFitters` on the child during this time, trigger a layout recalculation of just that child which sets its `RectTransform` values accordingly, then disable those components and treat the child like any other plain `RectTransform`.

+2.)
+Because of the above, `LayoutGroups` and `ContentSizeFitters` are disabled on children almost all of the time.
+If the root of all entries has ControlsChildSize Width/Height checked, then we will get entries with 0 height and 0 width.
+With the components disabled, this is dimensions they report.
+Enabling them during size recalculation re-introduces the performance issues.
+Thus the root of all entries cannot have ControlChildSize Width/Height checked.

 ### Entries are default expanded to the Recycler's width